devyash2930/ShopSync-SE/docs/NewFeatures.md

 3) Advanced Filtering and Sorting:
    Provide more advanced filters like brand, seller rating, shipping options, and product condition.
 Implement sorting options based on popularity, price, rating, and more.
+4) Product Descriptions and Specifications:
+   Provide detailed product descriptions, specifications, and images to help users make informed decisions.
+5) Refining the User Interface to guarantee an intuitive and user-friendly experience for all users.
+The objective is to create an       environment where users can effortlessly access and utilize all the product's functions, resulting in a more satisfying and           productive user experience.